ropensci/roweb3/content/blog/2024-08-19-news-august-24/index.md

 In this community call, [Jeroen Ooms](/author/jeroen-ooms/) will provide details on what R-Universe is and an update on what you can do with it today.
 He will also discuss the future of R-universe and how it can be used to navigate the R ecosystem.

+### Webinar: Screen Reader Accessible Tools and Resources for Learning and Working with R

+[Liz Hare](/author/liz-hare/) and [Alican Cagri Gokcek](/author/alican-cagri-gokcek/), both participants in our [Champions Program](/champions/) will participate in a [panel]((/events/rsr-learn-and-use/)) sharing their experiences with screen reader-accessible tools and resources for learning and working with R.

+The [event]((/events/rsr-learn-and-use/)) is co-organized by rOpenSci and the [Boğaziçi University](https://bogazici.edu.tr/en-US/Index) and will be held on **September 10**.

+### Blog post series: two years and twelve projects as Community Manager at rOpenSci

+In June 2022 Yani became the community manager of rOpenSci.
+She started a [series of blog posts](https://yabellini.netlify.app/blog/2024-06-23-ropensci-2years-cm-en/)) to share 12 projects she was involved in these two years to tell you more about the kind of work and activities a community manager of a technology community of practice does and what she learned in the process.

+The series is also available in [Spanish](https://yabellini.netlify.app/blog/2024-06-23-ropensci-2years-cm/).

+### Our stats on all CRAN packages now updated daily

+rOpenSci's [pkgstats](https://docs.ropensci.org/pkgstats) package generates summary statistics on R packages.
+Our [pkgcheck](https://docs.ropensci.org/pkgcheck) system compares the statistical properties of packages being checked with equivalent properties of all CRAN packages.
+We now generate daily updates of our reference database of [pkgstats](https://docs.ropensci.org/pkgstats) for all CRAN packages, so the [pkgcheck](https://docs.ropensci.org/pkgcheck) output will always be against the current state of CRAN.
+The databases are published with [the v0.1.6 release of pkgstats](https://github.com/ropensci-review-tools/pkgstats/releases/tag/v0.1.6), and can be downloaded from there.
+Alternatively, to know how "noteworthy" your package is compared to CRAN packages, simply call [pkgcheck](https://docs.ropensci.org/pkgcheck) on your package (perhaps with `goodpractice = FALSE` to speed things up by skipping those parts of checks).
+Then, either print the results directly in the console, or use `out <- checks_to_markdown(checks, render = TRUE)` to generate and automatically open a rendered HTML version, where "Statistical Properties" will include the comparison of your package to all current CRAN packages.

 ### The rOpenSci community at upcoming events

 Meet rOpenSci team and community members at events in the near future!